 All of the above-listed models offer superb upscaling engines for all major non-4K resolutions.

-HDR technology is also a crucial feature of the leading 2016 4K TVs in the 75 to 80 inch range.
-With high dynamic range, display quality takes a major leap upward and the 2016 standards for HDR that the top four 4K TVs in this list have adopted are considerably better than what we saw of this technology in 2015.
+HDR technology is also a crucial feature of nearly all 4K ultra HD TVs in the 75 to 80 inch range and has been a basic element of UHD TV display since 2017.
+With high dynamic range, display quality takes a major leap upward and the 2018/2019 standards for HDR that the top 4K TVs in this list have adopted are considerably better than what we saw of this technology in older TVs.
 For an even more detailed breakdown of how the HDR technology in 4K UHD OLED and LCD TVs works, check out our guide to high dynamic range for a complete overview.

 Backlighting and local dimming